fpsom/elixir-ml-biostats-hackathon/episode-04-exercises.md

 Bingo!
 Performance is slightly lower but features are reduced by half, leading to a particularly decent trade-off.

 ## Exercise 2
 This is the last exercise of our episode and tackles with metagenomic data.
-The general point of the exercise is to classify diseaces based on "metagenomic features", in general.
+The general point of the exercise is to classify diseaces based on "metagenomic features" and check how feature selection affects our result.
 We'll definetely discuss the dataset and make it clear what these features mean.
 The file used is the `abundance.csv` file from [Human Metagenomics](https://www.kaggle.com/antaresnyc/human-metagenomics) dataset in Kaggle, which was also used in the analysis part of a research article in July of 2016, titled 'Machine Learning Meta-analysis of Large Metagenomic Datasets: Tools and Biological Insights' [[2]](#2).
 So let's get started.

 ### Dataset
 First of all, let's import our dataset: